webburo-spring/craft-printlabels/README.md

 ## Installation

-To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require webburo-spring/craft-printlabels
+Install the plugin in the Craft plugin Store.

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button.
+In the Control Panel, go to Settings → Plugins and click the “Install” button.

 ## Configuring DYMO shipping label plugin